-FREE SHIPPING* ON ORDERS +$89 | NO CODE REQUIRED!
+FREE SHIPPING* TO CANADA AND THE USA ON ORDERS +$99 | NO CODE REQUIRED!

 Raw Honey vs. Processed (Liquid) Honey: What's The Difference??